 Why supply chains are particularly vulnerable

 Additionally, most U.S. companies have switched to having their employees work remotely until the threat of Coronavirus has passed, further limiting how efficiently companies can perform.
-Not to mention that any workers that are ill are obviously without the ability to work.
+Not to mention that anyone that is ill is obviously without the ability to work.
 And last but not least, consumers are becoming wary of going into crowded public areas due to the fear of contracting the virus, leaving retail stores abandoned and people turning to online sales more than ever, further putting stress on supply chains that were not ready for this huge spike in demand.

 How to strengthen your supply chain during these times of uncertainty